 Understanding Interview Types: Structured, Semi-Structured, and Unstructured

 Choosing the right interview type is one of the most important decisions when designing an AI-moderated interview on Qualz.ai.
 The platform supports three foundational interview modes — Structured, Semi-Structured, and Unstructured — as well as three specialized modes for specific research goals.
-This guide explains the differences, when to use each, and how they affect both the AI moderator's behavior and the interview guidelines that are generated.
+This guide explains the differences, when to use each, and how they affect both the AI moderator's behavior and the interview guide that is generated.

 The Three Core Interview Types at a Glance